-Cradled in a valley near the town of Sinaia lies Peleș Castle, the ultimate architectural crown jewel of Romania.
+Cradled in a valley near the town of Sinaia lies Peleș Castle, the crown jewel of Romania.
 Originally designed as a royal palace for Romania’s King Carol I and his wife, Queen Elisabeth of Wied, it’s relatively young for a European castle.
-Construction on Peleş didn’t begin until 1873.
+Construction on Peleș Castle didn’t begin until 1873.
 It then spanned a period of 40 years and wasn’t completed until 1914, shortly before King Carol’s death.
 It’s no surprise why Carol was so enchanted by this area 150 years ago, with its outstanding views of the Bucegi Mountains, its heavily forested slopes, and its wild green meadows.Cradled in a valley in the Carpathian Mountains lies Peleș Castle, the architectural and historical crown jewel of Romania.
 Click To Tweet

 The castle’s opulence is a bit ironic considering that Queen Elisabeth herself felt that Romania would be better represented as a republic.
-Though she didn’t openly share her feelings at the time, writings from her diary would later be publicized that revealed her feelings about their royal status.
+Though she didn’t openly share her feelings at the time, writings from her diary were later publicized that revealed her feelings about their royal status.

 I must sympathize with the Social Democrats, especially in view of the inaction and corruption of the nobles.
 These “little people”, after all, want only what nature confers: equality.
 The Republican form of government is the only rational one.
 I can never understand the foolish people, the fact that they continue to tolerate us.
 Elisabeth of Wied

-The advent of World War II would hasten the end of the monarchy soon enough.
+The advent of World War II hastened the end of the monarchy.
 In 1947, Romania’s last king was forced to abdicate by the incoming Communist regime, signaling the end of an era.

 - Peleş Castle is closed the entire month of November every year for annual maintenance.
 It’s also closed on Monday year round and is closed on Tuesdays from September through May.
 Check their official site for current opening times before your visit.

 The blue pins mark our travel for day five; the blue line roughly follows the first half of our entire 11-day travel path and attractions we visited.